RalphAS/Pseudospectra.jl/README.md

 ("spectral portraits").
 Some related computations and plots are also provided.

-## IMPORTANT NOTICE
-**The package version in development (v0.3) has a modified interface,** using separate packages for plotting.
-This page describes the currently-registered (stable) version, v0.2.

 ## Mathematical background
 Whereas the spectrum of a matrix is the set of its eigenvalues, a pseudospectrum is the set of complex numbers "close" to the spectrum